 - Renewals (65%)

 While things continue to evolve, the overall trend is clear.
-Multiplatform publishing, including tablet-friendly digital editions and of course the “Swiss army knife” of magazine editions – the fully responsive online edition – is the future of magazine publishing.
-Whether your revenue comes primarily from selling premium content or selling advertising and sponsorships, there are substantial and growing revenue steams to be developed.
+Multiplatform publishing, including the “Swiss army knife” of magazine editions – the fully responsive online edition – is the future of magazine publishing.
+Whether your revenue comes primarily from selling premium content or selling advertising and sponsorships, there are substantial and growing revenue streams to be developed.
 And one thing you can be certain of: If you don’t do that for your markets, someone else will.